The Avenue Viera

 Historic Downtown Melbourne

 The area along New Haven and Strawbridge Avenues is home to specialty shops, restaurants, coffee shops and bars.
 This area features art festivals & street parties monthly!
-Call Melbourne Main Street at 321-724-1741;
+Call Melbourne Main Street.

 Indian Harbour Beach